-The doctor of education degree (EdD) is offered by the School of Education under the direction of the Department of Educational Leadership.
-There are two concentration areas in the degree, one in school upper-level administration (K-12)

-and another in higher education administration.
+The doctor of education degree (EdD) is offered by the College of Education under the direction of the Department of Educational Leadership.
+There are four concentration areas in the degree: school upper-level administration (K-I2), library science, instructional development, and higher education administration.

 A master's degree with a minimum 3.5 GPA in all graduate work is required for admission, along with a successful score on the Graduate Record Examinations or the Miller Analogy Test.
 For further information, contact the coordinator of the program.
 An interview is required.
+The program requires one full year of residency and the completion of a research-based dissertation.
+Information about fellowships is available from the program office.